>

 Introduction

-SAM and BAM files are formats used to represent the results of mapping reads (nucleotide sequences) generated by a sequencer to a reference sequence.
-They describe where each read was mapped and how it was mapped.
+SAM and BAM files store the results of mapping sequencer reads (nucleotide sequences) to a reference sequence.
+They record where each read mapped and how it aligned to the reference.

-Reads are generally represented in FASTQ files, and reference sequences are represented in FASTA files.
-Using these as input, mapping software such as HISAT2, STAR, Bowtie2, or BWA produces SAM or BAM files.
-SAM files are text-based, while BAM files are binary files that contain equivalent information.
-Because BAM files are smaller in size, mapping results are usually stored in BAM format.
+Reads are typically stored in FASTQ files, and reference sequences are stored in FASTA files.
+These serve as input to mapping tools such as HISAT2, STAR, Bowtie2, and BWA, which produce SAM or BAM files as output.
+SAM is a text-based format, while BAM is a binary format that holds the same information.
+Because BAM files are much smaller, mapping results are usually stored in BAM format.

 SAM / BAM format